EU parliament recognizes Guaido as Venezuelan interim president

 British Foreign Secretary Jeremy Hunt, who spoke to Guaido on Wednesday and wants further EU sanctions on Venezuelan officials, urged counterparts to embrace the 35-year-old head of Venezuela’s National Assembly.

 “Parliament has spoken.
-For us, Mr. Guaido is the president of Venezuela and we do hope that the European Union will find a united position on this,” he told reporters on arrival at a two-day meeting of EU foreign ministers in Bucharest.
+For us, Mr. Guaido is the president of Venezuela and we do hope that the European Union will find a united position on this,” he told reporters at a two-day meeting of EU foreign ministers in Bucharest.

 Hungary’s Foreign Minister Peter Szijjarto said he was ready to join a common position on Venezuela if the bloc could agree what next steps to take.